Astrophotography Tutorial: Image Stacking in Photoshop

 The noise reduction technique I will describe on this page involves the manual method, where you will align and place each exposure on top of each other in layers.
 Although this method may take a little longer, it’s a great exercise in the concepts of signal-to-noise ratio, and you have complete control each step of the way.

-How to Manually Stack Exposures
+How to Stack Astrophotography Images in Photoshop

 Adobe Bridge allows me to review the core details of each shot including all of the camera and lens settings used for the shot.
 It’s an enjoyable way to review a large collection of RAW images at a glance.
 (Adobe Lightroom is also excellent at this.)